 - Address estate rights

-When considering a prenuptial agreement, you and your spouse must be completely honest and forthright when disclosing both your assets and your debts.
-Your New York prenuptial agreement attorney can provide you with experienced guidance.
+When considering a prenuptial agreement, you and your fiancé(e) must be completely honest and forthright when disclosing both your assets and your debts.
+If anything is hidden, the prenup will not be considered valid in a court of law.

 What are the most important things to include in a prenup?

-A premarital contract can also set terms for the amount of alimony/spousal support/spousal maintenance either spouse might receive after a divorce.
+A premarital contract can also set terms for the amount of alimony—or spousal support/spousal maintenance—either spouse might receive should the marriage end.
 You and your future spouse might want to outline the amount or duration of support, and/or the amount of life insurance one spouse may receive if the other dies unexpectedly.

-At Berkman Bottger Newman & Schein, our New York City attorneys can help ensure you include every important detail to financially protect yourself and your family.
+At Berkman Bottger Newman & Schein, our New York prenuptial agreement attorneys can help ensure you include every important detail to financially protect yourself and your family.

 Issues that will invalidate your Manhattan prenuptial agreement

-- One or both spouses signed without informed legal representation
+- One or both spouses signed without informed legal representation; and/or

 - The agreement is deemed to be unconscionable.